joseeden/All-Things-Docker-and-Kubernetes/README.md

 #### Overlay Network

-Another common scenario is an **overlay network** where you don't control the underlying network infrastructure.
-This would allow the Pods to be "included in the same network".
+Another common scenario is an **overlay network** where you (as a developer) don't have control on the underlying network infrastructure.
+Overlay networks allow the Pods to be "included in the same network".
 More of this will be discussed in the succeeding sections.

 #### External Services